jukuan/alfa-acquiring/README.md

 # AlfaAcquiring
-Internet Acquiring helper for AlfaBank (Belarus), non-official.
+The simple Internet Acquiring helper for AlfaBank (Belarus), non-official.